Please see blue text blocks or use the downloadable version.

 This LinkedIn article gives some hints at filling in the application:

-We recommend to join PMI as a member before submission of the application, to get access to free PDF versions of source materials.
+We strongly recommend joining PMI as a member before submission of the application, to utilize the discount for members and get access to free PDF versions of source books:

 Eligibility period: 12 months